Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 The Ten’Gewek were *always* itchy afterward, and needed rubdowns with lotion.

 The Humans were more concerned about the UV light.
-“We’re gonny get a fuckin’ melanoma or some shit…” Frasier grumbled as he scrubbed his scalp dry.
+"We’re gonny get a fuckin’ melanoma or some shit…" Frasier grumbled as he scrubbed his scalp dry.

-“It’s not that kind of UV,” Wilde assured him.
+"It’s not that kind of UV," Wilde assured him.

-“Oh aye?
-And since when were you a fuckin’ dermatologist?”
+"Oh aye?
+And since when were you a fuckin’ dermatologist?"

-“I pay attention to briefings.
-You might try it some time.”
+"I pay attention to briefings.
+You might try it some time."

 Meanwhile, Ferd had half-asked, half-pulled Tooko over to the corner to help with the lotion.
 In general, Humans had quite strong personal boundaries, gaoians less so and mostly with strangers…